 Celebrating the season, Home for the Holidays will have five performances between Christmas and New Year’s Day.
 Reunite with songwriter/playwright Katie Dahl with Northern Sky artistic director Jeff Herbst as they reprise their popular offering The Jeff & Katie Show.
 Jeff and Katie will be slinging their signature blend of music, banter, bakery and delightful holiday humor.
 They will welcome California folk singer Claudia Russell and pianist/composer Colin Welford as special guests.
 After the show, everyone is welcome to gather outdoors around Northern Sky’s cozy new fire ring.
 Bakery and hot beverages will be available for purchase.

-Running time: One hour and fifteen minutes (approximately)
+Running time: One hour and thirty minutes (approximately)